dhruvateamaps/kata/README.md

 # Architecture Katas

-Submission for the "Archicture Katas" O'Reilly event by team Dhruva
+Submission for the "Architecture Katas" O'Reilly event by team Dhruva

 ## Repo contents